We Talk To The 3 Female Paintball Generals Leading the utterly original Paintball Scenario Game ‘The 100’

 Kristy: For Battle of the Bulge I created an actual mock-up of a 1940’s style newspaper cove as part of the digital media ad campaign.

 DangerMan: How do think players will respond to female leadership?

-DangerMan: One thing players love about scenarios are the post game awards such as MVP and MVT.
-Do you have any special to this event?
+DangerMan: One thing players love about scenarios are the post-game awards such as MVP and MVT.
+Do you have anything special for this event?